Life Insurance Lawyer Serving NY

 WHAT HAPPENS WHEN A MINOR IS LISTED AS THE BENEFICIARY OF A LIFE INSURANCE POLICY?

 In most cases, the court will appoint an adult to act as the custodian over the child’s inheritance until they reach 18.
 Unfortunately, however, little can be done to prevent the custodian from using the inheritance as they see fit.

 If a minor must be the beneficiary of a life insurance policy in NY, it is best to set up a trust and name the minor the beneficiary of that trust.
 We recommend working with an estate planning attorney to help you understand the legalities of setting up a trust.

-Unfortunately, there is no single database of life insurance policies and many older policies are no longer retained by insurance companies or buried in decades-old paper files.
-If you expect your spouse or relative carried a life insurance policy but nobody knows the details, the best place to start are their financial records and mail.
-There will generally be annual or monthly payments notices, bank statement and other documents related to the policy which may indicate where the policy was taken out, and other identifying information.
+Unfortunately, there is no single database of life insurance policies, and many older policies are no longer retained by insurance companies or are buried in decades-old paper files.
+If you expect your spouse or relative to carry a life insurance policy but nobody knows the details, the best place to start are their financial records and mail.
+There will generally be annual or monthly payments notices, bank statement,s and other documents related to the policy which may indicate where the policy was taken out, and other identifying information.
 You can also check with the Unclaimed Property office in your state.
 After a period of time, if no beneficiary can be found and the deceased had no will or estate plan, their death benefit will be sent to the agency in your state that handles unclaimed property, and if you can prove your relationship you may be able to claim the benefit with the help of a life insurance lawyer.

 There may be cases where a person has listed only one of their children as the beneficiary on a life insurance policy.
 Although the beneficiary doesn’t have the power to add anyone else to the policy, there is no rule against them sharing any death benefits they receive once the policy is paid out.